-Dana is also a 500-hour Advanced Registered Yoga Teacher, is currently a lead teacher at Wanderlust Hollywood, and has spent many years on the faculty of the Nosara Yoga Institute as a head facilitator for their annual professional yoga teacher trainings.
-She has a Master’s degree in Food Studies from New York University, and a whole foods culinary training degree from the Natural Gourmet Institute for Health and Culinary Arts.
+Dana has a Master’s degree in Food Studies and Food Systems from New York University, and a nutrition-focused professional culinary certification from the Natural Gourmet Institute for Health and Culinary Arts.
+She is a 500-hour Advanced Registered Yoga Teacher, a lead teacher at Wanderlust Hollywood, and spent many years on the faculty of the Nosara Yoga Institute as a head facilitator for their annual 200-hour professional yoga teacher trainings.

 Ana Guzman brings years of community leadership experience to FEAST’s organizational team.
 Her leadership roles have included chairperson for the English Learners Advisory Committee, and chairperson for the School Site Council.
 Additionally, she has served as a translator, LAUSD district meetings representative, and parent board member for the Alliance Board of Directors.
 A graduate of the second FEAST group, Ana immediately established new partnerships with local schools and community centers, helping to spread FEAST’s programs to additional neighborhoods in South LA.
 She has served as a FEAST group leader, organizer and recruiter, assisted with translating FEAST's program into Spanish, and now manages the FEAST’s Community Center, broadening our programing and deepening relationships with current Group members and alumni.